Somethings missing here....

 They were on sale and though I wanted the ones with canvas top and back zipper (they were out of) These are GREAT!
 No problem with my muscle rich calves.
 And they are so nice and thin with a soft rubber sole, I can FEEL everything!!I just realised whoever put the cosmetic only buckle on..they did it backwards...I'll flip it tomorrow when I go to ride.

-I started my indoor training regime yesterday.
+And lastly and MOST important to me is: I started my indoor training regime yesterday.
 This simply consists of lots of varying groundwork, to warm the mare up and then riding patterns at walk with my body intention only.
 Steering with intesion and some light outside rein, jsut as my torso moves, to start with.

 I will pick up more rein contact intermittently and then relax.
 But we shall keep with the patterns and keep moving with lots of praises for her relaxed demeanor!